 Customer loyalty is a measurement of how likely your customers are to do repeat business with you.
-In this case we are talking about manufacturers collaborating with distributors, who are effectively the link between the manufacturer and retailer.
-Without distributors, manufacturers would struggle with getting their products to customers, and without manufacturers, distributors would have nothing to sell.
+In this case we are talking about manufacturing businesses collaborating with distributors, who are effectively the link between the manufacturer and retailer.
+Without distributors, manufacturing businesses would struggle with getting their products to customers, and without manufacturing businesses, distributors would have nothing to sell.

-Repeat buyers are your most valuable customers, they make up just 8% of visitors, but can deliver a whopping 40% of revenue—making them a profitable segment for your business.
-Unfortunately, loyal customers don’t happen overnight, but by manufacturers investing in rebates to increase their customer retention they can dramatically grow their bottom line.
+Repeat buyers are your most valuable customers, they make up just 8% of visitors, but can deliver a whopping 40% of revenue—making them a profitable segment for your manufacturing business.
+Unfortunately, increasing customer loyalty don’t happen overnight, but for manufacturing businesses, rebates can increase their customer retention and can dramatically grow their bottom line.

-In fact a study by Aberdeen report has found that almost half (48%) of manufacturers use rebate systems as part of their customer loyalty and promotions mix.
+In fact a study by Aberdeen report has found that almost half (48%) of manufacturing businesses use rebate systems as part of their customer loyalty and promotions mix.
 Plus, the top driver of rebate usage in manufacturing is having an advantage over their competitors (61%).

-Rebates are a great way manufacturers can incentivize their customers (merchants or distributors) to buy more of their goods and sell specific products within a specific time.
+Rebates are a great way for manufacturing businesses to incentivize their customers (merchants or distributors) to buy more of their goods and sell specific products within a specific time.
 Read on to learn how.

-Manufacturers know that customer loyalty is imperative if they want their business to succeed, otherwise they may experience the negative impact of something called customer churn.
+Manufacturing businesses know that increasing customer loyalty is imperative if they want their business to succeed, otherwise they may experience the negative impact of something called customer churn.
 While some churn is a normal part of any business, a high churn rate can affect the growth of any business.

 Customer loyalty stats:

 - 65% of a company’s business comes from existing customers.